wilsonmar/wilsonmar.github.io/_posts/2017-11-03-hashicorp-vault.md

 ## Instruqt Basic Course

-Hashicorp provides hands-on courses at <a target="_blank" href="https://play.instruqt.com/login">https://play.instruqt.com/login</a>.
+HashiCorp provides hands-on courses at <a target="_blank" href="https://play.instruqt.com/login">https://play.instruqt.com/login</a>.

 After given 30-day access to <a target="_blank" href="https://play.instruqt.com/hashicorp/tracks/vault-basics">
 the Vault Basics course</a>, its lessons are for running in <a target="_blank" href="https://www.vaultproject.io/docs/concepts/dev-server/">dev mode</a>: